 - Submission to or rejection of such conduct by an individual is used as a basis for evaluation in making academic or personnel decisions affecting an individual;

 - Such conduct is sufficiently serious that it interferes with or limits an individual’s ability to participate in or benefit from the employment or educational environment.

 Relationship Violence (Domestic Violence) - Violence between people in a relationship is all too common with today’s college students.
 It usually is a “silent” issue on campuses—it is failed to be reported for various reasons.
 There are several different kinds of violence or abuse in a relationship: emotional, physical, and sexual, just to name a few.
 It should be understood that abusive behavior, whether in a long term or dating relationship, is about the abuser obtaining and maintaining power and control over their partner.

 Stalking – Serious and threatening behaviors one person can exhibit towards another without any physical contact being present; these actions can make a person feel unsafe in their environment.

 Discrimination – the unequal treatment of a person based on that person’s gender.
-This prohibition covers any term or condition of employment, academic program, student service, activity, benefit or opportunity provided by EMU.
+This prohibition covers any term or condition of employment, academic program, student service, activity, benefit or opportunity.